varunbln/CShell/README.md

 A basic shell implementation made in C.

+# Installation
+Compatible on Linux distros which have GCC installed.

+The shell can be compiled using `gcc -o main main.c`

+The command `./main` can be used to run it after compilation.

+# Functionality
+The shell can execute external programs and operations like changing the current directory using `cd` or exiting the shell using `exit` are also implemented.

 # Lifetime of the Shell
 The shell in its lifetime has 3 basic states:
 1. Initialization: Configuration files are read and executed and the shells behavior is based on this.